 My greed got a hold of me and I kept trading stocks between classes until I lost half my entire portfolio.
 With $4,000 still in my account, I figured 100% was still a great one year return.
 I mistakenly extrapolated that managing a $4,000 portfolio was the same as managing a $4 billion dollar portfolio.
 I carried my arrogance into my interview and to nobody’s surprise, I didn’t get the job.

 I’m witnessing the same type of bravado now as I did back in 1998, 2000, and 2007.
 There’s a strong false sense of invincibility investors have with their investments now that the good times are back.
-If you’ve been following my site since 2009, you know I’ve been as positive as they come (Read “Am I Living In A Parrallel Universe Because The Economy Looks Fine” from July 17, 2010).
+If you’ve been following my site since 2009, you know I’ve been as positive as they come.
 However, to have the majority of your net worth/retirement savings in the stock market is ridiculous.
 It’s as ridiculous as a guy willing to walk across a highway blindfolded for $100,000.

 MAKE SURE YOUR INVESTMENTS ARE CONGRUENT WITH YOUR RISK TOLERANCE

-When I revealed that I recently took some money out of stocks and into bonds when the S&P 500 hit 1,525, I was criticized.
+When I revealed that I recently took some money out of stocks and into bonds when the S&P 500 hit 2,100, I was criticized.
 I don’t mind being criticized if you buttress why you think the way you do.
 However, the person in question asked why I would buy bond yields at all time lows.
 I scratched my head because the 10-year US Treasury yield’s all-time low was last August, 2012 at 1.4%.
-When I rebalanced some of my equities into bonds, the 10-year yield hit 2.05%, a 47% increase since last August.
-Meanwhile, the S&P 500 gained 6.5% in just 1.5 short months.
-Everything is relative when it comes to investing.
+When I rebalanced some of my equities into bonds, the 10-year yield hit 2.4%, a 30% % increase since the beginning of 2015!
+Meanwhile, the S&P 500 started looking really toppy.

-As I wrote in my 2013 predictions, I expect 10-year Treasury yields to close below 2% for 2013 and the S&P 500 to climb 8.8% to 1,550.
 Whether I’m right or wrong, only time will tell.
 However, what I am doing is actively managing my portfolio based on my laid out assumptions.
-With the 10-year Treasury yield above my 2% target, and the S&P 500 only 2.3% away from my year end target, of course I’m going to reduce my exposure.
+With the 10-year Treasury yield above my 2% target, and the S&P 500 at my year end target, of course I’m going to reduce my exposure.